-Medical Marijuana Dispensary - A Medical Marijuana Dispensary is a not-for-profit entity registered by the State of Maine that acquires, possesses, cultivates, manufactures, delivers, transfers, transports, sells, supplies or dispenses Medical Marijuana or related supplies and educational materials to qualifying patients and primary caregivers of those patients and may also be referred to as a Medical Marijuana Dispensary means a "registered dispensary" as that term is defined in 22 M.R.S.A. § 2422(6), as may be amended from time to time.
-A Medical Marijuana Dispensary shall not include a Retail Marijuana Establishment.
+Medical Marijuana Registered Dispensary: An entity registered by the State of Maine under Section 2425-A of Title 22 of the Maine Revised Statutes, as amended, that acquires, possesses, cultivates, manufactures, delivers, transfers, transports, sells, supplies or dispenses marijuana or related supplies and educational materials to qualifying patients and caregivers of those patients.
+A Medical Marijuana Registered Dispensary shall not include a caregiver retail store or an adult use marijuana establishment as defined herein.